boazbk/tcs/lec_03a_computing_every_function.md

 ### Storing integers

 We can also handle non-finite alphabets, such as integers, by using some prefix-free encoding and encoding the integer in an array.
-To store non-negative integers, we will use the convention that `01` stands for $0$, `11` stands for $1$, and `00` is the end marker.
+For example, to store non-negative integers, we can use the convention that `01` stands for $0$, `11` stands for $1$, and `00` is the end marker.
-To store integers that could be potentially negative we will use the convention that `10` in the first coordinate stands for the negative sign.^[TODO: I am not sure that this representation is the best or most convenient convention.
-Not sure it matters much though.]
+To store integers that could be potentially negative we can use the convention `10` in the first coordinate stands for the negative sign.^[This is just an arbitrary choice made for concreteness, and one can choose other representations.
+In particular, as discussed before, if the integers are known to have a fixed size, then there is no need for additional encoding to make them prefix-free.]
 So,  code such as

 ~~~~ { .go .numberLines }